rpbouman/huey/README.md

 The attribute's data type primarily determines which derived attributes are supported.
 Derived attributes tend to be grouped in folders around a similar use case or topic.
-Here's a (non-exaustive) list of derived attribute folders:
+Here's a (non-exhaustive) list of derived attribute folders:
 - **date fields**: Applies to attributes with temporal data types, like ```DATE``` and ```TIMESTAMP```.
   Derivations in this category are mainly to present temporal data in a hierarchically organized breakdown, as well as to offer various formats and labels.
-  Typical use cases are to compare data aggreagated in the cells across years, month or day of the week.
+  Typical use cases are to compare data aggregated in the cells across years, month or day of the week.
 - **time fields**: Similar to date fields, but for those data types that also carry a time part.
 - **string operations**: Applies to attributes with a text type.
   This offers different collation variants of the text data to support case-insensitive filtering and/or sorting as well as actual case conversion.